laravel-enso/how-to/README.md

 present a process flow, etc. This is a complementary package to [Tutorial Manager](https://github.com/laravel-enso/TutorialManager).

  You can:
- * upload media clips from your computer
+ * upload media clips from your computer, setting a title and a description
  * optionally add a better caption picture for each video
- * tag the clips and filter them using the tags
+ * optionally tag the clips and then filter them using the tags
+ * permissions dependent controls, where regular users can only view the videos.

 ### Installation